 Services

 LED: Enable

-Channel Limit: Enable (i)
+Channel Limit: Enable i

 Mesh: ✓ Enable (i)

-Auto Failover: Enable (i)
+Auto Failover: ✓ Enable (i)

-Connectivity Detection: Auto (Recommended)
+Connectivity Detection: Auto (Recommended) ]

 Full-Sector DFS: ✓ Enable (i)

-Periodic Speed Test: Enable Speed Test History

-Speed Test Interval: 20 hours (10-999)

-Alert Emails: ✓ Enable alert emails (i)
+Alert Emails: Enable alert emails (i)

-Send similar alerts within 60 seconds in one email. (j)

 Remote Logging: ✓ Enable (i)

 Syslog Server IP/Hostname:

 Syslog Server Port: 514 (1-65535)

-Client Detail Logs: Enable (i)
+Client Detail Logs: Enable i

-Advanced Features: ✓ Enable
+Advanced Features: Enable

 LED Enable or disable LEDs of all devices in the site.
 By default, the device follows the LED setting of the site it belongs to.
 To change the LED setting for certain devices, refer to Chapter 6.
 Configure and Monitor Omada Managed Devices .
 Channel Limit (For Outdoor APs) When enabled, outdoor EAPs do not use the channel with the frequency ranging from 5150 MHz to 5350 MHz to meet the local laws and regulations limit in EU countries.
 Mesh When enabled, EAPs supporting Mesh can establish the mesh network at the site.
 Auto Failover (For APs in the mesh network) Auto Failover is used to automatically maintain the mesh network.
 When enabled, the controller will automatically select a new wireless uplink for the AP if the original uplink fails.
 To enable this feature, enable Mesh first.
 Connectivity Detection (For APs in the mesh network) Specify the method of Connection Detection when mesh is enabled.
 In a mesh network, the APs can send ARP request packets to a fixed IP address to test the connectivity.
 If the link fails, the status of these APs will change to Isolated.
 Auto (Recommended): Select this method and the mesh APs will send ARP request packets to the default gateway for the detection.
 Custom IP Address: Select this method and specify a desired IP address.
 The mesh APs will send ARP request packets to the custom IP address to test the connectivity.
 If the IP address of the AP is in different network segments from the custom IP address, the AP will use the default gateway IP address for the detection.
 Full-Sector DFS (For APs in the mesh network) With this feature enabled, when radar signals are detected on current channel by one EAP, the other EAPs in the mesh network will be also informed.
 Then all EAPs in the mesh network will switch to an alternate channel.
 To enable this feature, enable Mesh first.
-Periodic Speed Test When enabled, the controller tests and records the speed and latency of WAN ports periodically.
-Speed Test Interval: When enabled, specify the interval to decide how often to test the speed of devices.
-Speed Test History: Click it to view the history statistics of speed test in 8.
-2. 3 Speed Test Statistics.
 Alert Emails Enable alert emails: When enabled, the controller can send emails to notify the administrators and viewers of the site's alert logs once generated.
 Send similar alerts within seconds in one email: When enabled, the similar alerts generated in each time period are collected and sent to administrators and viewers in one email.
-To configure alert-level logs and enable email notifications on the controller, refer to 8.5.3 Notifications.

-Remote Logging With this feature configured, the controller will send generated site logs to the log server When enabled, the following items are required: Syslog Server IP/Hostname: Enter the IP address or hostname of the log server.
+To configure alert-level logs and enable email notifications on the controller, refer to 8.5.3 Notifications .
+Remote Logging With this feature configured, the controller will send generated site logs to the log server.
+When enabled, the following items are required: Syslog Server IP/Hostname: Enter the IP address or hostname of the log server.
 Syslog Server Port: Enter the port of the server.
 Client Detail Logs: With this feature enabled, the logs of clients will be sent to the syslog server.

-Advanced Features (For APs) When enabled, you can configure more features for APs in Advanced Features When disabled, these features keep the default settings.
+Advanced Features(For APs) When enabled, you can configure more features for APs in Advanced Features.When disabled, these features keep the default settings.

 For detailed configuration, refer to 4.
-2. 3 Advanced Features .
+2. 3 Advanced Features.